darrencheahh/server-client-interaction/README.md

 I was tasked to create a Client.java file and Server.java and made them interact through socket and server socket.

-I also implemented functionalities such as list and put.
+I also implemented functionalities such as list, put and logging.
 - The list functionality allows clients to list all the files placed inside a directory known as serverFiles.
 - The put functionality allows clients to upload and copy all the contents within a file inside the directory serverFiles.
+- The log functionality allows clients to log every single command they made within the system.